akeneo/pim-community-standard/UPGRADE-2.1.md

     }
     ```

+5. Run a composer update:

-   * Then run the command to update your dependencies:
+   Then run the command to update your dependencies:

     ```bash
     cd $PIM_DIR
     php -d memory_limit=3G ../composer.phar update
     ```

-    This step will copy the upgrades folder from `pim-community-dev/` to your Pim project root in order to migrate.
+    **This step will copy the upgrades folder from `pim-community-dev/` to your Pim project root in order to migrate.**
     If you have custom code in your project, this step may raise errors in the "post-script" command.
     In this case, go to the chapter "Migrate your custom code" before running the database migration.

-5. Migrate your database:
+6. Migrate your database:

     ```bash
     rm -rf var/cache
     bin/console doctrine:migration:migrate --env=prod
     ```

-6. Create the missing internal job instances:
+7. Create the missing internal job instances:

     If the current version of your PIM is lower than 2.0.8 you'll have to execute these commands to create new internal jobs.